LJoshua29/google-repo-test-public/README.md

 # google-repo-test-public
-Simple example of google repo manifest for CodeScene projects created via "Google Repo"
+A simple example of google repo manifest for CodeScene projects created via "Google Repo".